Modernizing Your T-SQL: Splitting Strings

 Microsoft Does It Better

 Of course we expect native functions to perform faster than a UDF.
 But we need to test it to be sure.
-I won’t attempt to repeat the testing Aaron Bertrand did in the post that I linked above; suffice to say, there’s huge potential for performance gains here by using STRING_SPLIT().
+I won’t attempt to repeat the testing Aaron Bertrand did in the post that I linked above; suffice to say, there’s huge potential for performance gains here by using STRING_SPLIT()

 Caveats

-There are a couple caveats to using STRING_SPLIT():
+There are a couple caveats to using STRING_SPLIT()

-• Your database has to be using COMPATIBILITY_LEVEL 130 or higher
+- Your database has to be using

-• Ordering of the results is not guaranteed to match the input
+or higher - Ordering of the results is not guaranteed to match the input

-• You don’t get any indication of what position in the source string each value came from (see above)
+- You don’t get any indication of what position in the source string each value came from (see above)

 If you’re still early in your modernization journey, you may not have the application validated against this compatibility level.
 And you may have occasions where you need to preserve the ordering, or get an ordinal position for each value (or both).